 “Bof.
 Names are so difficult to remember these days.
 So anyway you will be here at the same time next week, yes Brian?”

 My writing, of course, had led nowhere.
-No great lost novel had any hope of coming to me, not when every street, every boulevard, every building, every café was its own special form of art anyway.
-Distracting, diverting.
+No great lost novel had any hope of coming to me.
+Not when every street, every boulevard, every building, every café was its own special form of art anyway.
+Always distracting, diverting.

 It all added to a feeling of disappointment.
 Disappointments in the middle of a city of riches, it seemed crazy.